KDCinfo/snippets/kd_recall.md

   (i.e. provider-level data sharing and access, routes, and themes).
 - Created a draw.io code skeleton composite for a broader view of the data and interactions between the app's main, provider, models, and screen files.
   - Creating and updating diagrams and flowcharts, although time consuming, can help immensely in walking back through the code in detail, oftentimes revealing flaws along the way.

+> 9/24 [mobile]

+- Finally got all the code, data, and flows lined up in both `prefs_p` (provider file) and `prefs_card` (functional inner-screen widget---each screen has its own).
+  - Getting a _little better_ handle on data initialization at the 'forest level'.
+- Began adding a couple input listeners ('email' and 'nameRef').
+    `_formControllerEmail.addListener(_showChangeEmail);`
+- Started up app.
+  - Error --> Changed out provider initialization call with a hard-coded `true` in `main.dart`.
+  - Error --> Something something on a null object --- But the screen came up!